brewaa/stellar-checkout/README.md

   <br />
 </div>

-# StellarCheckout (BETA)
+# StellarCheckout

-StellarCheckout is a javascript plug-in for e-commerce web sites.
-It allows merchants to accept payments for goods and services in lumens.
+It's a javascript plug-in for e-commerce web sites.
+It allows merchants to accept payments for goods and services in lumens (XLM).

 It's a javascript plugin with a responsive UI so it will work on any web site in modern browsers.